wwatson4506/TeensyRA8876-8080/README.md

-# TeensyRA8876Combined
+# TeensyRA8876-8080
-A universal RA8876 library combining SPI and 8080 drivers for Teensy boards and variants.
+A RA8876 8080 parallel driver library for Teensy boards and variants.

 # PINOUTS
 ## WIRED